 Cut the cookie logs into 2-inch squares and lay them on a parchment paper-lined baking sheet.

-Bake the fig newtons in a preheated oven at 350 degrees F in the middle rack for 10 to 10 minutes or until the bottom crust is golden brown.
+Bake the fig newtons in the middle rack for 10 to 15 minutes or until the bottom crust is golden brown.

 Let the fig cookies rest for 5 minutes.
 After that, transfer them to a cooling rack to cool completely.